stevezac-osu/jimp-documentation-example/README.md

 ## Getting Started - Reading and Writing an Image File

 To start, an image must be read so that manipulations can be performed on such an image.
 To do so, JIMP must first **read** an image file.

+JIMP can manipulate various image types, such as:
+- bmp
+- gif
+- jpeg/jpg
+- png
+- tiff

+Non-supported image types will provide an error.

 ### The Jimp.read() Method